In Pakistan's urban badland, soccer offers hope

 Ahmed Jan, a local coach and stadium manager, said Karachi's exposure to the sport began in the late 1950s.

 Ships from Europe docked at the port.
-Sailors interacted with boys who worked as laborers and introduced them to soccer and kicked a few balls around.
+Sailors interacted with boys who worked as labourers and introduced them to soccer and kicked a few balls around.

 The youngsters were so passionate about the game, they played barefoot and the cheap form of play spread, transcending ethnic, political and sectarian lines that brutally divide Karachi.